mboecker/edcert/README.md

 use time::Duration;
 use meta::Meta;
 use certificate::Certificate;
+use validator::Validatable;
+use validator::Validator;
-use certificate_validator::CertificateValidator;
+use root_validator::RootValidator;
-use certificate_validator::NoRevoker;
+use trust_validator::TrustValidator;
-use certificate_validator::Validatable;
+use revoker::NoRevoker;

 // create random master key
 let (mpk, msk) = ed25519::generate_keypair();